 - Clients get better results when they’re mid-process and they’re not worried about how much more it might cost them get to the point where they’re successful.

-So you’d pay one flat fee to overcome your driving anxiety.
+So you’d pay one flat fee to resolve your issue and drive comfortably.
 One price, regardless of how many sessions it takes to solve the problem completely.
 ‘Solved’ as both defined by and judged by you.